jstormes/PHPSlickGridDemo/README.md

 ## Features:

-* Is an extension to the excellent SlickGrid JavaScript gird/spreadsheet component.
-[SlickGrid](https://github.com/mleibman/SlickGrid)
+* Is an extension to the excellent SlickGrid JavaScript gird/spreadsheet component [SlickGrid](https://github.com/mleibman/SlickGrid).

 * Provides a strong browser side caching mechanism.